d4n3sh/thedaneshproject/content/posts/2012-03-16-official-ted-android-app-released.md

 [TED][2] has finally released its official Android app.
 You can now watch all your favorite TEDtalks on your Android phones and tablets.

 2 main features to love.
-First, Offline browsing, useful when I&#8217;m on a plane or out of coverage.
+First, Offline browsing, useful when I'm on a plane or out of coverage.
 Second, Audio only, handy while driving to work.

 Other common features include latest videos, search, sharing and bookmarks.